 Look at the Scriptures I cited above.
 The ransom is not in some kind of celestial currency, the ransom is not the human race, but Jesus Himself—or Jesus’ life, which comes down to the same thing.
 Therefore in this theory, God not only gives Jesus to Satan, He is compelled to do so by His own lack of foresight!
 The result?
 After the crucifixion, Jesus would be Satan’s servant.
 Do I actually have to quote Scripture here, or is this enough to blow the whole thing out of the water?

 The Sad Results

 We have to discard this theory not just as unscriptural, but also as nonsensical.
 We began in Scripture, but we ran off the theological road into a heretical ditch, because we diminished God and exalted Satan.
-This theory only works if Satan is ethical, keeping his part of the bargain like an honest gentleman.
+This only works if Satan is ethical, keeping his part of the bargain like an honest gentleman, which he is not.

 This theory only works if the Father and the Son have different opinions about us, if the loving Father approves of and benefits from His beloved Son’s torture, and if Jesus to gives the Father something that He does not already own.
 It also requires Jesus to be bound by a law or principle when Jesus Himself said he wasn’t.

 This theory is wrong.
 Jesus did not pay a ransom to the Father.
 We can use this theory as a flawed metaphor to describe the atonement, but it does not work as an explanation.

 We stopped reading when we got to the cross, but the resurrection is the main event.
 The crucifixion is only the set-up.
 In order to demonstrate His ability to repay our obedience, He resurrects Himself; however, you can’t be resurrected without dying first, and it wouldn’t have any effect on us at all if we could just rub our eyes and convince ourselves that we were mistaken about His death.